New Year's resolutions for healthy kids and families

 Rewards, such as extra screen time or more time with friends, can help family members stay motivated to accomplish a resolution.

-Erin Jamen-Esposito, MD, and Puja Turakhia, MD, are UChicago Medicine Medical Group providers.
+Erin Jamen-Esposito, MD, is a UChicago Medicine Medical Group provider.
 Dr. Jamen-Esposito is a pediatrician at UChicago Medicine Dearborn Station.
-Dr. Turakhia is a family practice physician at UChicago Medicine at Ingalls-Tinley Park.
 UChicago Medicine Medical Group is comprised of UCM Care Network Medical Group, Inc. and Primary Healthcare Associates, S.C.
 UChicago Medicine Medical Group providers are not employees or agents of The University of Chicago Medical Center, The University of Chicago, UChicago Medicine South Loop, or UChicago Medicine at Ingalls — Tinley Park.

 Erin Jamen-Esposito, MD*

 Erin Jamen-Esposito, MD, is a UChicago Medicine Medical Group provider.
-Dr. Jamen-Esposito is a pediatrician providing comprehensive care to children of all ages at UChicago Medicine South Loop.
+Dr. Jamen-Esposito is a pediatrician providing comprehensive care to children of all ages at UChicago Medicine at Dearborn Station.